 IFRS 9 Financial Instruments ("IFRS 9") was issued in July 2014.
 IFRS 9 replaces IAS 39 Financial Instruments: Recognition and Measurement.
 The new standard includes guidance on recognition and derecognition of financial assets and financial liabilities, impairment and hedge accounting.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company has not yet determined the impact of IFRS 9 on its consolidated financial statements.
+The Company has performed a preliminary assessment and does not expect the adoption of IFRS 9 to have a significant impact on its consolidated financial statements.

 IFRS 15 Revenue from Contracts with Customers ("IFRS 15") was issued in May 2014.
 IFRS 15 replaces IAS 18 Revenue, IAS 11 Construction Contracts, and some revenue related Interpretations.
 IFRS 15 establishes a new control-based revenue recognition model; changes the basis for deciding whether revenue is to be recognized over time or at a point in time; provides new and more detailed guidance on specific topics; and expands and improves disclosures about revenue.
 In July 2015, the IASB approved a one-year deferral of the effective date of IFRS 15 to fiscal periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company has not yet determined the impact of IFRS 15 on its consolidated financial statements.
+The Company has performed a preliminary assessment and does not expect the adoption of IFRS 15 to have a significant impact on its consolidated financial statements.